kipparker/responsive-img/README.md

     DEV_RESIZE_SERVER = False | True

-Set to True if using the Django debug server to serve media files
+Set to True if using the Django dev server to serve media files

 ## Server configuration